Login

 Choose between the following three options at the end of your novated lease.

-Pay the car's residual value (usually less than its market value) and own the car.
+Pay the car's residual value (usually less than its market value) to own the car at the end of your lease.

 Sell the car

-If you do not wish to own the car, you can sell it tax-free and retain any profits after covering the residual value.
+Don’t want to own it?
+Sell it and retain any profits after covering the residual value.

 Extend your lease

-Extend the current lease for a further term.
+Extend the current lease for a further term to continue enjoying your vehicle.

 How is the residual value of a car calculated?